Faustina Kowalska: Vilnius and meeting Sopoćko

-Kraków and Kowalska's final years
+Kraków and final years

 In 1936, Sopoćko wrote the first brochure on the Divine Mercy devotion, and Jałbrzykowski provided his imprimatur for it.
 The brochure carried the Divine Mercy image on the cover.
 Sopoćko sent copies of the brochure to Kowalska in Warsaw.
 Eventually he became the main promoter of her revelations.

-Later in 1936, Faustina became ill with what has since been speculated to be tuberculosis.
+Later in 1936, Kowalska became ill with what has since been speculated to be tuberculosis.
 She was moved to the sanatorium in Prądnik, Kraków.
 She continued to spend much time in prayer in reciting the chaplet and praying for the conversion of sinners.
 The last two years of her life were spent praying and keeping her diary.

 On 23 March 1937, Kowalska wrote in her diary (Notebook III, Item 1044) that she had a vision that the feast of the Divine Mercy would be celebrated in her local chapel and would be attended by large crowds and also that the same celebration would be held in Rome, attended by the pope.

 In July 1937, the first holy cards with the Divine Mercy image were printed.
 In August, Sopoćko asked Kowalska to write the instructions for the Novena of Divine Mercy, which she had reported as a message from Jesus on Good Friday 1937.

 Throughout 1937, progress was made in promoting the Divine Mercy, and in November 1937, a pamphlet was published with the title Christ, King of Mercy.
 The pamphlet included the chaplet, the novena and the litany of the Divine Mercy.
 The Divine Mercy image appeared on the cover, with the signature "Jesus I Trust in You".
 On 10 November 1937, Mother Irene, Kowalska's superior, showed her the booklets while Kowalska rested in her bed.

 As her health deteriorated at the end of 1937, Kowalska's reported visions intensified, and she was said to be looking forward to an end to her life.
 In April 1938, her illness had progressed, and she was sent to rest in the sanatorium in Prądnik for what was to be her final stay there.

 In September 1938, Sopoćko visited her at the sanatorium and found her very ill but in ecstasy, as she was praying.
 Later that month, she was taken back home to Kraków to await her death there.
 Sopoćko visited her at the convent for the last time on 26 September 1938.

 Kowalska died at the age of 33, on 5 October 1938, in Kraków.
 She was buried on 7 October and now rests at Kraków's Basilica of Divine Mercy.